kyoro1/image_analysis_with_automl_in_azure/README.md

     - You can find [1 image file](./sample_images/60_1537642922.jpg) for testing inferring pipeline.

 # c.
 How to use
-For simplicity, this repository split training and inferring pipelines for each, and you can find that both environments are the same with respect to the AML environment perspective, i.e. both pipelines use the same `compute_target`, `environment` etc in AML.
+This repository is divided into training and inferring pipeline, and you can find that both environments are the same with respect to the AML environment perspective, i.e. both pipelines use the same `compute_target`, `environment` etc in AML.

 So, you can easily merge them by sorting out implementation of Input/Output, if you prefer.